tewhatuora/api-standards/docs/api-development/02-API Design.md

   state transition

-- Resources can be identified by reviewing a business process and identifying the key entities which underpin the process.
-Any entities which the organisation manages or maintains throughout its full lifecycle will be potential API resources.
+- Resources can be identified by reviewing a business process and identifying the key entities that underpin the process.
+Any entities that the organisation manages or maintains throughout its full lifecycle will be potential API resources.
 There is typically one API operation for each entity lifecycle state transition.